 Free

 Mayfield Park is like two parks in one.
 The central area is a formal landscaped water lily garden with a vintage cottage.
-Though the show stopper is the flock of peacocks that roam the property, perching in the trees.
+The show-stopper is the flock of peacocks that roam the property, perching in the trees.

 Outside the landscaped area, find an additional 21-acres of wilderness area to explore.
 Located next to Laguna Gloria.